vesche/ootbat/README.md

 # ootbat

-I keep tunnel visioning on code and then my battery dies and I get pissed off.
+I keep tunnel visioning on code and then my battery dies :broken_heart:.
 This program plays the low heart sound from Ocarina of Time every ten seconds if my battery falls below 5%.
-This way I can feel nostalgic while not get pissed off anymore.
+This way I can feel nostalgic while not getting pissed off when my battery dies.
 If your laptop has an intel processor, one internal battery, and runs Linux this program might also work for you.

 ![hearts](hearts.png)

 ```
 $ sudo bash install.sh
+Created symlink /etc/systemd/system/multi-user.target.wants/ootbat.service → /usr/lib/systemd/system/ootbat.service.

 $ systemctl status ootbat
 ● ootbat.service - ootbat
      Loaded: loaded (/usr/lib/systemd/system/ootbat.service; enabled; vendor preset: disabled)